stellarscripts/stellar_firma_transcripts/_posts/2020-07-17-tim-bendoscience2.md

 #### BEN

 Yeah.
 I mean, eh, actually, yeah.
+To be honest, Halo is a reasonably seminal work, I suppose.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; __[Bryn laughs]__

-To be honest, Halo is a reasonably seminal work, I suppose. __[Bryn laughs] [getting quieter, kind of speaking to himself]__ And actually, probably quite influential in science fiction, despite being very derivative, but all science fiction is kind of derivative in certain ways.
+*(getting quieter, kind of speaking to himself)* And actually, probably quite influential in science fiction, despite being very derivative, but all science fiction is kind of derivative in certain ways.

 #### TIM